testit-tms/api-client-python/docs/AutoTestsApi.md

 Get work items linked to autotest

-<br>              This method links an autotest to a test case or a checklist.
+               This method links an autotest to a test case or a checklist.
 A manual test case with a linked automated work item is marked in the test management system as an autotest.
 You can run it from graphical user interface (GUI).
-To do that:                <br>              1.
-Open the project in GUI.<br />              2.
-Go to <b>Test plans</b> section and switch to the <b>Execution</b> tab.<br />              3.
-Select the autotest(s) you want to run using checkboxes.<br />              4.
-In the toolbar above the test list, click <b>Run autotests</b>.
+To do that:                               1.
+Open the project in GUI.
+2. Go to <b>Test plans</b> section and switch to the <b>Execution</b> tab.
+3. Select the autotest(s) you want to run using checkboxes.
+4. In the toolbar above the test list, click <b>Run autotests</b>.

 ### Example